What is in the rural schools bill?

 Provisions for Regional and Regionalizing School Districts

 • Establishes three separate funds to assist school districts considering regionalization or implementing shared services.
-The grants will not exceed $250,000 annually.
+(Section 15)

 • School District Regionalization Grant Fund: assists school districts considering forming, are in the process of forming or have formed a regional school district or are regionalizing services within the past five years.
 The maximum grant award will not exceed $1,500,000 over a three-year period.